Nish0483/HH/README.md

 TXT is part of DNS domain record.
 Inorder to get that u need to own a domain first.
 You can use paid or free providers for testing.
 In either case the platform should support DNSSEC security.After getting domain you need to go to its control panel in which domain setting are available.
 A zone file/ UI setup will be availble which contain all the record as explained above .
 And thats where we add/edit the TXT field accordingly

+## NOTE
+In prove and claim call in DNSRegistar the input DNSSEC.RRSetWithSignature[] is array of each signed dns record  (structure of bytes rrset,bytes signature)  .Inorder to sign this we need a private key also from dns manager whcih sometime managed by platform it self especially in free providers.

 ## Read more